bytebase/bytebase.com/content/docs/tutorials/github-action-data-masking-part1.md

 <IncludeBlock url="/docs/share/tutorials/api-preface"></IncludeBlock>

-Bytebase provides database [dynamic data masking feature](/docs/security/data-masking/overview/) in the **Enterprise Plan**, which can mask sensitive data in the SQL Editor query result based on the context.
+Bytebase provides database [dynamic data masking](/docs/security/data-masking/overview/) in the **Enterprise Plan**, which can mask sensitive data in the SQL Editor query result based on the context on the fly.
 It helps organizations to protect sensitive data from being exposed to unauthorized users.

-By using GitHub Actions with Bytebase API, you can implement policy-as-code to apply database masking policies when a pull request is merged.
+By using GitHub Actions with Bytebase API, you can implement policy-as-code to apply database masking policies via the GitOps workflow.
 This tutorial will guide you through the process.

 ---

 This is Part 1 of our tutorial series on implementing automated database masking using GitHub Actions:

-- Part 1: Applying Data Masking with GitHub Actions (this one)
+- Part 1: Column masking and masking exception with GitHub Actions (this one)
-- Part 2: Customizing Data Masking Algorithm with GitHub Actions
+- Part 2: Masking Algorithm with GitHub Actions
 - Part 3: Data Classification and Global Masking with GitHub Actions

 ## Overview